stephanosterburg/stephanosterburg.github.io/_posts/2019-10-14-jupyterlab.md

 <br>

-This is test in jupyterlab version 1.1.4 on a MacBook Pro running macOS Catalina.
+This test is done in jupyterlab version 1.1.4 on a MacBook Pro running macOS Catalina.